jvmiert/visage/readme.md

 - Average video mbit for 1 hour
 - Average latency for 1 hour
 - Average jitter for 1 hour

-# Learnings

--   TURN is used to establish a connection between 2 parties by figuring out what public facing IP to use.
--   ICE is a protocol that enables 2 parties to message with each other
--   We should use the ICE password ("ice-pwd") as a way to authenticate joining a meeting (call join backend -> return ice-pwd -> establish ICE)

 # URLs